Xilconic/Kanban_project_management/README.md

 # Kanban_project_management
 Tool to help out with project management where Kanban is being used.

+# Getting started with a release
+Download the latest release at https://github.com/Xilconic/Kanban_project_management/releases.
+Download and unzip the file in any location of your choise on your computer.
+Run the application.
+In case you don't have .Dot Net Core framework installed on your machine yet, a prompt will point you to the official website where you can download the framework.
+After installing the framework head to https://github.com/Xilconic/Kanban_project_management/wiki/Introduction to get started!

 # Distribution
 Copyright (c) 2020 S.L. des Bouvrie